Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 770 should be just a bit faster than the Geforce GTX 670 in general. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 770 should perform just a bit faster than the Geforce GTX 670 in general. (explain)

-Texel RateThe Geforce GTX 770 should be quite a bit (about 31%) more effective at anisotropic filtering than the Geforce GTX 670. (explain)
+Texel RateThe Geforce GTX 770 should be a lot (approximately 31%) more effective at texture filtering than the Geforce GTX 670. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Geforce GTX 770 is the winner, though not by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Geforce GTX 770 is a better choice, but only just. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison